 About Camp Abilities

 Camp Abilities Columbus GA is a comprehensive developmental sports camp for children who are blind or visually impaired.
 Camp Abilities provides a 1:1 instructional situation for each child.
 Camp Abilities Columbus GA will provide various sporting and recreational activities for participants with visual impairments who vary in socio-economic status, ethnic background, and skill level.
-Sports and recreational activities include: goalball, beep baseball, beep kickball, tandem biking, rock climbing, swimming, and team building activities.
+Sports and recreational activities include: goalball, beep baseball, beep kickball, tandem biking, rock climbing, tennis, swimming, and team building activities.

 Purpose of Camp Abilities

 First and foremost, our purpose is to empower children who are blind or visually impaired to be physically active and a productive member of their schools, communities and society in general.
 Because children with visual impairments have been shown to have lower levels of health-related physical fitness than their peers, the camp plays a vital role in reinforcing each child's self-esteem and confidence in their ability to master specific sports, recreational and social activities.